tastytea/mastobotmon/README.md

     * [x] Write statistics to file
 * Version 0.4.0
     * [ ] Daemon mode
+    * [ ] Options to turn mention grabbing and statistics off
 * Version 0.5.0
     * [ ] Allow to run command on alert